The Public Paperfolding History Project

 Images a Plier by M R Chasles

 'Images a Plier' is not a single book but a series of 6 booklets published by Librairie Larousse in Paris in 1932 (although the page numbers run consecutively throughout all six as though it was possibly intended to be published as one book at some point).
-The introduction by M George Moreau states that M R Chasles, otherwise unknown to me, was the author of the work.
-He was, perhaps, also the creator of some of the designs the booklets feature.
+The introduction by M George Moreau gives the name of the author of the work as M R Chasles (not one person but two, ie Madeleine and Raymond Chasles).
+They were, perhaps, also the creators of some of the designs the booklets feature.

 My thanks to Juan Gimeno for providing scans of the pages from these booklets.